Program Coordinator: John Payne, LIS Director

 LS 101 -- Research Skills and Strategies

 2 credits Outcomes (.doc)

 Students will investigate and critically examine the dynamic constellation of library and information resources, including the World Wide Web, online and full-text databases, and print resources.
 Focus is on developing efficient search strategies, evaluating information sources, documenting sources, and effectively using new technologies.
 LS101 provides a foundation and methodology for students planning to write senior theses, honors papers, capstone projects, or foresee graduate studies in their future.
-Enrollment is restricted to first year, sophomores, and juniors.
-Seniors require permission of the instructor.

 Maintained by Steve Burks